rmp15/PRISM-grids-into-FIPS-ZIP-censustract-USA/README.md

 PRISM temperature, precipitation, wet bulb global tempearture (WBGT) weather variable grids (from https://prism.oregonstate.edu/recent/) that have been converted to political entities (county FIPS and ZIP (ZCTA) Codes) for use in several papers.

-Currently in RDS from R but in process of converting to csv.
+In RDS from R and also csv.
 In Python easy to load RDS files (https://stackoverflow.com/questions/40996175/loading-a-rds-file-in-pandas).

 Work in progress by Robbie M Parks et al.\
 WGBT grids provided by Cascade Tuloske.
 Great to work together!